sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

     parent: guides
 ---

-In this guide, we'll walk you through the best practices and strategies for monitoring Sensu with Sensu.
+In this guide, we'll walk through best practices and strategies for monitoring Sensu with Sensu.
 By the end of the guide, you should have a thorough understanding of what is required to ensure your Sensu components are properly monitored, including:

 * [How to monitor your Sensu Server instance(s)](#monitoring-sensu-server)